 The U.S. Environmental Protection Agency (EPA) continues its efforts to remediate the 2.2-acre Keystone Corridor Superfund site on Keystone Ave.

 The Indiana Department of Environmental Management worked for years to remediate the former Tuchman Cleaners site before asking EPA to assume control in 2013.

-In advance of taking groundwater, soil, and air samples in the area, an EPA contractor conducted interviews in September 2015 at the Marion County Health Department offices in the Meadows.
+In advance of taking groundwater, soil, and air samples in the area, an EPA contractor conducted interviews in September 2015 [PDF] at the Marion County Health Department offices in the Meadows.

 To seek potential interviewees, Francisco Arcaute, EPA spokesperson for Region V in Chicago, said the agency mailed notices to almost 900 residents, business owners, and schools located within the site boundary and to public officials and community service organizations that provide services in or close to the site.
 “Additional copies for the public were sent to the public library,” he said, adding that Marion County Health Department staff went door to door and handed out the notices to residents in the northern part of the site boundary and also left notices with several health clinics in the area.

 He said the information gathered in the confidential interviews would be used to draft a Community Involvement Plan as part of EPA’s ongoing community outreach about the project.
 “The interviews provided us with good information on the level of interest in the site, frequently asked questions, and preferred methods of communication and information by residents and interested parties near the Keystone Corridor site,” Arcaute said.
 EPA is reviewing a draft of the plan that will be distributed early next year for additional public comment.